silen72/BusDashboard/documentation/lampdriver/lampdriver.md

 -  1 socket JST-XH-4A

 Improvements for (a planned) version 1.1:
 - The drill holes for the blade terminals need to be a little wider (between 1.30 and 1.35mm).
-Currently the blade terminals do not align cleanly on the board but stick out a little.
+Currently the drill holes are 1.2mm wide, as the manufacturer recommends.
+The blade terminals do not align cleanly on the board but stick out a little.
 Measuring the pin on the blade terminals (~1.38mm) indicates that it should still stick to the drill hole for easy soldering when the drill hole is 1.35mm wide.
 Needs some testing...
 - More detail on the silk screen.
 Currently the silk screen is a mess because I was lazy / too eager to have the board created finally.

 Disclaimer: The files and information given here are for informational purposes only.
 They have worked for me but I do not give any guarantee that they will work for you.
 Use them at your own risk.